 Why would they not?
 After all, elevators provide faster access than do stairs, are more efficient than are stairs, and cause less stress to the human body than do stairs.
-Why would one choose to tromp up a long flight of stairs instead of stepping into an elevator and being whisked away to one's destination?
+Why would one choose to tromp up a long flight of stairs instead of stepping into an elevator and being whisked away to another floor?